JNU announces academic calendar, exams to be over by July 31

-The Jawaharlal Nehru University on Saturday announced its academic calendar and said exams will be completed by July 31.
-JNU vice-chancellor M Jagadesh Kumar said the academic calendar has been unanimously approved by all the deans of Schools and Chairpersons of Special Centres.
+The Jawaharlal Nehru University has announced its academic calendar which, among other things, has fixed the dateline for the completion of exams by July 31.
+JNU vice-chancellor M Jagadesh Kumar on Saturday said the academic calendar has been unanimously approved by all the deans of Schools and Chairpersons of Special Centres.

 Even if the examination results are not ready by July 31, students will have the opportunity to provisionally register and move on to the next semester.
 The entire monsoon semester registration process will be completely online making it easy for the students to register even from their homes," he said.